-The system of financing for disaster management in the country mainly revolved around the Calamity Relief Funds (presently known as SDRF) maintained at the state level and the National Calamity Contingency Fund at the central level (earlier 'NCCF' presently known as NDRF).
+The system of financing for disaster management in the country revolves mainly around the State Disaster Response Fund (earlier known as the Calamity Relief Fund) maintained at the state level and the National Disaster Response Fund-NDRF (earlier known as the National Calamity Contingency Fund at the central level).
 But both these funds targeted immediate relief measures and excluded measures for prevention and mitigation.

-The Disaster Management Act provided for the establishment of certain financial mechanisms such as creation of funds for mitigation at the national and state level.
-The Act states that the State Government shall, immediately after notification of constituting the State Authority, establish for the purposes of this Act a fund to be called the "State Disaster Mitigation Fund".
+The Disaster Management Act 2005 provided for the establishment of certain financial mechanisms such as creation of funds for mitigation at the national and state level.
+The Act states that the State Government shall, immediately after notification of constituting the State

+Authority, establish for the purposes of this Act a fund to be called the "State Disaster Mitigation Fund".

-Considering the necessity to constitute State Disaster Mitigation Fund by the State, the State of Tripura has made a budgetary provision such as "State Disaster Mitigation fund' which will be refurbished with annual budgetary allocations This fund shall be spent only on such mitigation activities that are not covered under any of the existing plan schemes.
-This also ensures that the state is not relief centric as a certain percentage of the total funds spent on response and relief is earmarked for mitigation.
+Considering the necessity to constitute State Disaster Mitigation Fund by the State, the State of Tripura has made a budgetary provision for the "State Disaster Mitigation Fund', which will be refurbished with annual budgetary allocations This fund shall be spent only on such mitigation activities that are not covered under any of the existing plan schemes.
+This also ensures that the state is not relief centric, as a certain percentage of the total funds spent on response and relief is now earmarked for mitigation.